 Combined HRT skin patch used by women who've had a year or more since their last period.

-Oestrogen-only tablet that relieves menopausal symptoms.
-Often prescribed for women who have had a hysterectomy.
+Oestrogen-only tablet that relieved menopausal symptoms.
+Often prescribed for women who’d had a hysterectomy.

 Combined continuous HRT pills, at a lower dose.
 Good if you're sensitive to hormones.